hmcts/fpl-ccd-configuration/README.md

 ```

 ## Service:
-See [fpl-service](service/README.md) for more information.
+See [fpl-service](service/README.md) for more information on custom configuration parameters.

-## Stubbing
-Some external dependencies need to be stubbed (i.e. professional reference data).
-Stubbing is configured in fpla-docker repository

 ## App insight (optional)
 To connect local environment to azure app insight: